tkhemani/angular-apollo-todo-example/README.md

 <details>
 <summary>
-**What is the Graphcool CLI and how do I get it?**
+What is the Graphcool CLI and how do I get it?
 </summary>
-> The Graphcool CLI is a command-line tool that allows to interact with our platform from a terminal.
-It provides similar capabalities as the [Graphcool console](https://console.graph.cool) and particularly makes it easy to create new projects using the `graphcool create` command.
+The Graphcool CLI is a command-line tool that allows to interact with our platform from a terminal.
+It provides similar capabalities as the Graphcool console (https://console.graph.cool) and particularly makes it easy to create new projects using the `graphcool create` command.
 You can easily install the the Graphcool CLI by calling `npm install graphcool` in a terminal.

+<a href=''>test</a>

 </details>